Good habits of digital marketers? What are they then?

-At Clever Marketing in north-east Hampshire, we do graphic design.
-That often ends up in print.
-It can be everything from business cards, to flyers and brochures, pitch books and full-on publications such as technical manuals, year end reports.
+At Clever Marketing in north-east Hampshire, we create a lot of graphic design.
+That often ends up in print which can be everything from business cards, to flyers and brochures, pitch books and full-on publications such as technical manuals, year end reports.
 There are trade and exhibition stands, you name it, we print it.

 These designs can very easily cross over to your digital assets too, we’ll re-brand and refresh your website design, revitalise your e-commerce site and then drive qualified traffic to it through digital marketing – that is, through organic SEO (That’s Search Engine Optimisation), Pay Per Click and social media too.